 - Preheat oven to 325º F. Lightly grease 6 4-1/2 inches in diameter mini springform pans.
 Line the base and side with parchment paper.
 Set aside.

-- In a medium bowl combine almond meal and Maseca corn flour.
+- In a medium bowl, combine the almond meal and cornflour.
 Add this mixture to the butter mixture and continue beating until combined.

-- In other bowl place the egg whites and whisk until stiff peak form.
+- In another bowl, place the egg whites and whisk until a stiff peak forms.
 Add the rest of the sugar (1/2 cup) and salt; continue whisking until thickened, about 2 minutes.

 - Divide the batter equally between pans and carefully smooth the tops with a knife.
 Decorate the cakes with almond flakes.

 - Bake for 35 - 40 minutes, or until a wooden skewer inserted in the center comes out clean.

 - Allow to cool completely, remove from pans, and dust with Confectioner's sugar.

 Includes more than 70 easy-to-make recipes along with full-color photos, detailed instructions, and helpful tips for spectacular results.Pre-Order Now!